Privacy

 - Clients & Potential Clients: Name, address, email, phone number, keyholder details.

 - Employees & Subcontractors: Name, contact details, background screening information (collected under legal obligations).
+This may include employment, payroll, training, competency, health and safety, and IT access records, where required by law or contract.

 - System Users (e.g., security system users): Keyholder details, location data, system logs.